tomoya-sasaki/Code_Tips/README.md

  * If you can't install via pip, try <a href="https://pythonhosted.org/Markdown/install.html" target="_blank">a manual install</a>
  * Set up details are <a href="https://gist.github.com/Shusei-E/f9ef1e6b273108ef7c67" target="_blank">here</a>.
  * Keybord shortcus are [here](#evervim).
- * Since it's not well-maintained, check pull requests and copy some of them (Vim plugins are stored at `~/.vim/`)
+ * Since it's not well-maintained, check pull requests and copy some of them (Vim plugins are stored at `~/.vim/`).
+For example, [this](https://github.com/kakkyz81/evervim/pull/38) is almost necessary.
 * <a href="https://github.com/neilagabriel/vim-geeknote" target="_blank">vim-geeknote</a>
  * You have to install <a href="http://www.geeknote.me/install/" target="_blank">Geeknote</a> first.
  * if you fail at anypoint, use `sudo` to install